-ARTICLE 24: ACCESS TO WORK LOCATIONS
+ARTICLE 25: ACCESS TO WORK LOCATIONS

-The parties recognize and agree that in order to maintain good employee relations, it is sometimes necessary for Labor Relations Representatives of the Teamsters Local 1932 to confer with City employees during working hours.
+The parties recognize and agree that in order to maintain good employee relations, it is sometimes necessary for Business Agents of the Union confer with City employees during working hours.

-Therefore, Teamsters Local 1932 Labor Relations Representatives will be granted access to work locations during regular working hours to investigate and process grievances or appeals when so necessary.
-Teamsters Local 1932 Labor Relations Representatives shall be granted access upon obtaining authorization from the appointing authority or designated management representative prior to entering a work location and after advising of the general nature of the business.
+Therefore, Union Business Agents will be granted access to work locations during regular working hours to investigate and process grievances or appeals when so necessary.
+Union Business Agents shall be granted access upon obtaining authorization from the appointing authority or designated management representative prior to entering a work location and after advising of the general nature of the business.
 However, the appointing authority or designated management representative may deny access or terminate access to work locations if in their judgment, it is deemed that the visit would interfere with the efficiency, safety, or security of City operations.
 The appointing authority shall not unreasonably withhold timely access to work locations.
-The appointing authority shall ensure that there is at all times someone designated who shall have full authority to approve access.
+The appointing authority shall insure that there is at all times someone designated who shall have full authority to approve access.
 If a request is denied, the appointing authority or designated management representative shall establish a mutually agreeable time for access to the employee.

-Teamsters Local 1932 Labor Relations Representatives granted access to work locations shall limit such visits to a reasonable period of time, taking into consideration the nature of the grievance or appeal.
+Union Business Agents granted access to work locations shall limit such visits to a reasonable period of time, taking into consideration the nature of the grievance or appeal.

-The appointing authority or designated management representative may mutually establish with the Teamsters Local 1932 Labor Relations Representative reasonable limits as to the number of visits authorized with the same employee on the same issue, and reasonable limits as to the number of employees who may participate in a visit when several employees are affected by a specific issue.
-The City shall not unduly interfere with Union's access to work locations.
+The appointing authority or designated management representative may mutually establish with the Union Business Agents reasonable limits as to the number of visits authorized with the same employee on the same issue, and reasonable limits as to the number of employees who may participate in a visit when several employees are affected by a specific issue.
+The City shall not unduly interfere with the Union's access to work locations.